ggopalan42/neutrino/README.md

-# mist
+# Neutrino
-Repo for Project Mist - IoT Products at Aruba
+Repo for Project Neutrino - IoT Products at Aruba